Nintendo - NES / Famicom (Nestopia UE)¶

 |disksys.rom||Family Computer Disk System BIOS - Required for Famicom Disk System emulation||ca30b50f880eb660a320674ed365ef7a|

-The Nestopia UE core's directory name is 'Nestopia'
+The Nestopia UE core's internal core name is 'Nestopia'

 The Nestopia UE core saves/loads to/from these directories.